laspleendeparis/how-to-fix-society/guides/on-simulation.md

 - If trying to break someone out of simulation or at least to collab, wouldn't it be faster to just design and upgrade certain users instead of going through a tutorial?
 - Also, look to collab with other civilizations and even attempt to collab with higher-dimension beings as well
 - Focus on collaboration and better communication rather than being divided or isolated
+- If there's a problem you can't solve, continue up the dimension until someone can stabilize the whole thing (at least up until that dimension)